FrankShi9/CrossGiT/README.md

 # CrossGiT
 Next Gen Graph-Image-Text Cross-Modal Transformer von Neumann prototype for quantum and analog computers (even better waiting on you, future of us all)

-## Forget Einsum, do elementwise ops parallelism
+## Forget Einsum, consider elementwise ops parallelism

 ## Uniform Gaussian Attention & random embedding
   no more norm, dropout and handcrafted embedding